CodeWithPiyussh/Sidcup-family-golf-clone/README.md

 <br>

 ## 🎯 Overview
-An immersive frontend clone of SodCup Family Golf's website, featuring stunning animations and smooth transitions.
+An immersive frontend clone of SidCup Family Golf's website, featuring stunning animations and smooth transitions.
 This project showcases the power of GSAP animations in creating engaging user experiences.

 ## ✨ Key Features
 - 🎬 Dynamic page transitions and scroll animations